 LOTS!
 There's a great many projects documented online.
 When people use open-source software, they seem to like to share what they've done!
-A Google search for "Arduino Projects" results with over 1.58 million pages!
+As of this writing, searching Google for "Arduino Projects" results with 158,000 pages!

 Can I build this?